Are you an adviser? Go to Unbiased Pro

 Build emergency savings

-However you choose to invest your lump sum, it may also be a good idea to build an emergency savings pot.
+However you choose to invest your lump sum, it is vital to build an emergency savings pot.

-These kinds of savings will cover you in case of unforeseen circumstances, such as redundancy or illness.
+These kinds of savings will cover you in case of unforeseen circumstances, such as redundancy, illness or an unexpected bill.

-Always check with your employer about its workplace illness policy and the eligibility criteria, but having emergency savings to support you in times of need will give you a little more peace of mind.
+Always check with your employer about its workplace illness policy and eligibility criteria, but having emergency savings to support you in times of need will give you more peace of mind.

 Saving with a savings account

-If your lump sum is a smaller amount or you would prefer to save your money towards certain priorities, a simple savings account might be the better option for you.
+If you want to boost your emergency cash buffer or need to access your cash in the next five years, a simple savings account might be the better option for you.

-Cash savings are always popular with people who want to put away a lump sum and earn interest over a long period of time.
+Cash savings accounts are always popular with people who want to put away a lump sum and earn guaranteed interest on their savings

 Saving with an ISA